bitsofinfo/comms-analyzer-toolbox/README.md

 `sysctl -w vm.max_map_count=262144`

 If you are using Docker Toolbox, you have to first shell into the boot2docker VM first with `docker ssh default` to run this command.
+Or do the following to make it permanent: https://github.com/docker/machine/issues/3859

 ## <a id="mboxsummary"></a>MBOX import summary